resonancellc/tinambo/README.md

 Description
 ===========

 Tinambo is a one-file flat-file blogging system written in PHP (version doesn't matter), that doesn't have any other requirements than PHP to run.
-It doesn't need a database, it stores the posts and pages into JSON text files and it it fully PHP 7 compatible.
+It doesn't need a database, it stores the posts and pages into JSON text files and it is fully PHP 7 compatible.

 As a flat-file system, Tinambo stores the content in files and folders, which has a handful of advantages.
 You don’t need to query the database each time you show a page and the flat-file system generates dynamic pages.

 There’s no need to configure or maintain a database and this is a big thing for a lot of people; it saves a lot of time and often is a headache.
 Installation is usually just a matter of uploading files to a server and boom.
 Your site is ready.

 Features
 ========